sparkcyf/ccse-mirrors-web/README.md

 ## Acknowledgement

-CCSE Open Source Mirrors is supported by [SUSTech Center for Computational Science and Engineering](http://hpc.sustech.edu.cn/).
+CCSE Open Source Mirrors is supported by [SUSTC Center for Computational Science and Engineering](http://hpc.sustech.edu.cn/).